 Seneca Rock.
 After this picture I drove back to Elkins.
 I gassed up my Chevy Avec LS, visited the Elkins Post Office then stopped at Wing Thing for some Teriyaki Wings for lunch.
 I watched television all afternoon including a documentary called Thrills dealing with passenger car safety.
 At 5 PM, I went to the Dining Room at the 1863 Tavern at the Elkins Motor Inn for dinner.
 I ordered the Special, an eight ounce steak.
 I watched television before calling it a night.

-5/18/07 I was up at 6:15 AM and after checking out on another rainy morning, I drove to MacDonalds for Hot Cake and Sausage.
-I then drove to the boarding area for the first trip of the Cass 40 Railfan Weekend but that is yet another story.
+5/18/2007 I was up at 6:15 AM and after checking out on another rainy morning, I drove to McDonald's for Hot Cakes and Sausage.
+I then drove to the boarding area for the first trip of the Cass 40 Railfan Weekend.